 The last half of the run, I spend with God.
 God being everything around me, the earth, the river, the trees, the rain.
 Everything outside of me, the distracted me.
 The me that placated myself with my phone.
-Scrolled back and forth between apps; sent messages, took photos, looked at my steps, how many kms I had, my route, skipped through songs.
+Scrolling back and forth between apps; sending messages, taking photos, looking at my steps, how many kms I had to go, my route, skipping through songs.
 The last 15k I listened to the rain and opened my eyes and looked around.

 The first 15k had felt like 3 hours (and honestly it probably was), and the last 15k felt like 20 minutes.
 It happened in a blink.
 This is the flow state that I was reading about.
 The activity that makes you forget about time.
 Before I know it, I pass by my granny (the thistle), and I’m at the beginning.

 I run around Bridgepoint hospital before going back to my car and I see colourful sculptures of muscle systems performing physical activities.
 Dancing, throwing, running.

 I think about how I had been in London during the London marathon.
 I was getting on the tube as the race let out.
 I piled in behind the crowd of marathoners.
 I remember thinking how incredible that was, what they just did.
 How good they must have felt, and wondering where they were going to go now.

 All great stories start with someone setting out on an adventure, all to return right back to where they started, only they’ve changed somehow.

 I’m back to my car and the rainy skies are beginning to clear up again.
 I'm going home to get cozy and eat some chia pudding, and reflect on this experience.
 I did it, what I set out to do.

 I haven’t reached marathon yet... there's still another 12k to go.
 But I’m excited for my next adventure.